 Electrodome was founded by curator/artist Idun to provide a space for game culture and digital art as those forms are often discriminated by Swedish culture funds and institutions.
 This concept is planned to be a permanent venue and lab for electronic and interactive arts, as well as yearly festivals (including crossmedia, transmedia, experience design art).
-In the long term this might also be connected with an international artist residency opportunity that is currently being held on a smaller scale through Playcentric Industries & Institute and Collaboratory.
+In the long term this might also be connected with an international artist residency opportunity that is currently being held on a smaller scale through Playcentric Industries & Institute at Collaboratory.

 About the gallery